Made heads towards administration as shares suspended

 The firm announced last week that rescue talks to find a buyer for the business had so far failed.

-It stopped taking new orders last week as bosses warned that cash reserves could run out if further funding could not be raised.
+It has stopped taking new orders and bosses have warned cash reserves could run out if further funding cannot be raised.

-During the height of the Covid pandemic, the firm's sales surged as people were confined to their homes, could only shop online, and bought more furniture and other home goods.
+During the pandemic, the firm's sales surged as people at home during lockdown bought more furniture and other homeware online.

-But the firm has lately hit problems with households cutting back on big-ticket items due to the rising cost of living and global supply chain issues meaning customers were waiting months for products.
+But the company has lately hit problems, as households cut back on big-ticket items due to the rising cost of living and global supply chain issues have left customers waiting months for deliveries.

-On Tuesday, Made.com announced it was suspending shares and intended to appoint administrators, which means the firm is not in administration but is heading towards it.
+On Tuesday, Made.com announced that trading in its shares had been suspended.
+It also said it intended to appoint administrators which means the firm is not in administration but heading towards it.

-The move gives the company 10 days breathing space to find a final solution or protection from creditors, a company source told the BBC.
+The move gives the company 10 days breathing space to find new backers or protection from its creditors, a company source told the BBC.

-The source said the retailer's board was still holding meets to try to "explore every option available", which they said could a sale of all or part of the business.
+They added that the retailer's board was still "exploring every option available", which could mean a sale of all or part of the business.

 "They are hopeful they can make some progress," the source said.

+Made said in a statement that it had "received proposals" from interested parties.

+However, it said that after it shares were suspended, the company was likely to be "wound up" and delisted from the stock exchange before being sold on.

-The growth led to the firm listing on the London Stock Exchange in June last year with a value of £775m.
+A surge in growth led to Made being listed on the London Stock Exchange in June last year with a value of £775m.

-It was co-founded by Ning Li and Brent Hoberman, best-known for starting Lastminute.com, as well as Chloe Macintosh and Julien Callède.
+The business was co-founded by Ning Li and Brent Hoberman, best-known for starting Lastminute.com, as well as Chloe Macintosh and Julien Callède.

 Ning Li came up with the idea of sourcing directly from designers and manufacturers and selling their furniture on the Made.com website, targeting a computer-savvy audience.